zkxjzmswkwl/overwatch-ocr/README.md

 # Overwatch Optical Character Recognition
 Overwatch OCR is a bit annoying.
 You have to train Tesseract with the Koverwatch font, and even then it's really not that accurate...
 Unless you interpolate with OpenCv's `INTER_CUBIC` and blur with OpenCv's `medianBlur` with the intensity set to `3`.
 This is what I've been able to get the best results with so far.
+Additionally, calling OpenCv's `cvtColor` and passing in `cv2.COLOR_BGR2RGB` helps accuracy on lighter backgrounds greatly.
+I see no downside to that so far, even on darker backgrounds.

 # What's in the repo
 The repo contains images I was testing with.
 They were all taken from the Odyssey vs. DarkMode NA loser's final gaunlet match from December 2020.